Face (Jimin album): Music and lyrics

-Thematically, the album "delv[es] into Jimin's story of fronting his true self and making a new leap forward as an artist".
-It also depicts the emotions he experienced over the past few years during the global pandemic.
-The promotion schedule graphic for Face contained notes such as "Circle of Resonance" and "Reflection of vulnerable minds and unexposed wounds".
-Accordingly, "Set Me Free Pt.
-2", recounts Jimin's "resolution to free himself from various emotions hidden deep inside him"—pain, sorrow, emptiness—with "assertive" lyrics about "freedom and moving forward".
+Track four, "Alone", is a "melancholic R&B" pop ballad sung in Jimin's lower register, that provides a glimpse into his pandemic experience.
+"Full of doubts, frustrations, and fear" and conveying bitter isolation, the song employs "vocal effects to underscore its depictions of emotional short-circuiting".
+"Set Me Free Pt.
+2" recounts Jimin's "resolution to free himself from various emotions hidden deep inside him"—pain, sorrow, emptiness—with "assertive" lyrics about "freedom and moving forward".
 The song, which also showcases the singer rapping for the first time, expresses "[the ideas of] determination, passion, and overcoming".
-Musically, the track features "big horns"; a choir whose recording Jimin flew to the United States to oversee; a "serious", "punchy", "snapping hip-hop" beat; and Auto-tuned vocals.
+It features "big horns"; a choir whose recording Jimin flew to the United States to oversee; a "serious", "punchy", "snapping hip-hop" beat; and Auto-tuned vocals.
+The album closes out with the English version of "Like Crazy".